dastrobu/angular-table-study/README.md

 ###### Limitations

 There are some limitations.

+ * Scroll events in IE
-Due to the involved event handling, scrol synchronisation is not always perfectly smooth.
+   Due to the involved event handling, scroll synchronisation is not always perfectly smooth.
 Especially in IE11, there is a problem, when clicking on the scroll bar.
 In this case, only one scroll event is fired, and the update on the header position is updated in one step.
 Hence the header jumps to the correct position after one clicks on the scroll bar.